remotestorage/armadietto/docker/README.md

 ### Configuration

-The default configuration file for armadietto can be found within the docker container in `/etc/armadietto/conf.json` and contains the following
+The default configuration file for armadietto can be found within the docker container in `/etc/armadietto/conf.json`.
+For the monolithic server, it looks like:
-configuration:

 ```json
 {